 Do you remember the 1 billion trees worth of paper is thrown away every year?

 This includes the receipts from your bills, too.

-This will save up a bunch of paper in the long run!
+This has the potential to save up a bunch of paper in the long run

 14. Avoid palm oil

-This is a bit too specific, so I won’t go in depth here, but the palm oil industry is creating a lot of damage.
+This is a bit too specific so that I won’t go in-depth here, but the palm oil industry is creating a lot of damage.

 It is the cause of deforestation, habitat degradation, climate change, and animal cruelty.

 And the truth is that a lot of products are using palm oil – from foods and snacks to beauty products, cleaning products, pet food, etc.